holliscrowder/pensyv-questionnaire/README.md

 ## Features

-### Sign Up

-Create a user profile on the sign up page by entering an email and username.
+_Sign Up:_ Create a user profile on the sign up page by entering an email and username.

-### Login

-Login with the email entered during sign up.
+_Login:_ Login with the email entered during sign up.

-### Logout

-Logout any time from any page via the 'Logout' button.
+_Logout:_ Logout any time from any page via the 'Logout' button.

-### Survey

-Fill out the daily questionnaire by answering the five questions on a scale of 0-4.
+_Survey:_ Fill out the daily questionnaire by answering the five questions on a scale of 0-4.

-### Profile

-View user profile details and update, if desired.
+_Profile:_ View user profile details and update, if desired.

-### Leave

-Leave alpha testing by entering the associated email and username.
+_Leave:_ Leave alpha testing by entering the associated email and username.

+## Demo

 ## Where Do I Start?